kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 HPA could get into the conflict with the pod controller (e.g. Deployment).
 Different controllers have different scaling approaches to HPA.
-This could be resolved with an opt-in behavior, by setting the interceptor priority to each HPA object.The HPA controller would then annotate the workload pods with its interceptor class and a priority.
+This could be resolved with an opt-in behavior, by setting the interceptor priority to each HPA object.The HPA controller would then mark the workload pods with its interceptor class and a priority.

 - By default, we could set a lower priority than controllers, which have a default priority of